-- [20] The CAW-Canada Special Convention was held on August 30, 2013, and the resolution to amend the CAW-Canada constitution, described in paragraph 16, was unanimously adopted by the delegates in attendance.
-As a result, article 8 of section 1 of the constitution now provided that if a majority of the National Executive Board members agreed, the Board could approve a merger with another trade union or bring another trade union into CAW-Canada. - [21] On August 29, 2013, the day prior to the CEP Special Convention, the CEP's National Executive Board met and unanimously adopted a resolution which specifically called for the CEP Special Convention to approve the merger with Unifor.
-The CEP Special Convention was convened on August 30, 2013, and the resolution calling for the Special Convention to approve the merger with Unifor was approved, with 79.74% of votes cast in favour of the resolution. - [22] Unifor's Founding Convention took place on August 31 and September 1, 2013.
-A total of 1600 persons registered as delegates or participants.
+[23] The CAW-Canada Special Convention was held on August 30, 2013, and the resolution to amend the CAW-Canada constitution, described in paragraph 16, was unanimously adopted by the delegates in attendance.
+As a result, article 8 of section 1 of the constitution now provided that if a majority of the National Executive Board members agreed, the Board could approve a merger with another trade union or bring another trade union into CAW-Canada.

+[24] On August 29, 2013, the day prior to the CEP Special Convention, the CEP's National Executive Board met and unanimously adopted a resolution which specifically called for the CEP Special Convention to approve the merger with Unifor.
+The CEP Special Convention was convened on August 30, 2013, and the resolution calling for the Special Convention to approve the merger with Unifor was approved, with 79.74% of votes cast in favour of the resolution.
+The CEP delegates to the Special Convention were duly authorized and empowered to approve the resolution effecting the merger of CEP with Unifor and the transition of bargaining rights, assets and property to Unifor.
+This decision was reaffirmed on August 31, 2013, once Unifor was created.

+[25] Unifor's Founding Convention took place on August 31 and September 1, 2013.A total of 1600 persons registered as delegates or participants.
 Of these 1600 delegates, 681 persons were CAW-Canada delegates, all of whom were delegates to the CAW-Canada Special Convention.
-Further, 919 persons were registered as delegates on behalf of CEP, all of whom had been delegates at the CEP Special Convention. - [23] Of a total of 1516 electronic ballots, 1418 were cast in favour of adopting the proposed constitution for the new union.
-If assessed on a weighted scale depicting the number of members from CAW-Canada and CEP represented by delegates, the constitution was adopted by a weighted vote of 248,800 members/ballots versus 11,611. - [24] Elections of the first National Executive Board of Unifor were held, and its members were either elected or acclaimed.
+Further, 919 persons were registered as delegates on behalf of CEP, all of whom had been delegates at the CEP Special Convention.

+[26] Of a total of 1516 electronic ballots cast, 1418 were cast in favour of adopting the proposed constitution for the new union.
+If assessed on a weighted scale depicting the number of members from CAW-Canada and CEP represented by delegates, the constitution was adopted by a weighted vote of 248,800 members/ballots versus 11,611.

+[27] Elections of the first National Executive Board of Unifor were held, and its members were either elected or acclaimed.
 A motion was then made to approve the merger agreements between CEP and Unifor and CAW-Canada and Unifor.
-The CAW-Canada and CEP delegates voted separately using the electronic secret ballot and secure voting system, which segregated the CAW-Canada votes from the CEP votes.
+The CAW-Canada and CEP delegates voted separately using an electronic secret ballot and secure voting system, which segregated the CAW-Canada votes from the CEP votes.
 Of the 448 ballots cast by CAW-Canada delegates, 444 voted in favour of the merger.
-Of the 669 CEP ballots cast, 638 voted in favour of approving the merger agreement. - [25] The CAW-Canada National Executive Board then unanimously approved a resolution to approve the merger between it and Unifor, and the agreement was signed.
+Of the 669 CEP ballots cast, 638 voted in favour of approving the merger agreement.

-In doing so, the CAW-Canada acted as it was authorized to do, pursuant to article 8 of the CAW-Canada Constitution.

-[26] The merger of CAW-Canada with Unifor and of CEP with Unifor was effected principally, but not exclusively, by paragraphs 1 and 2 of the respective merger agreements.
+[28] The merger of CAW-Canada with Unifor and of CEP with Unifor was effected principally, but not exclusively, by paragraphs 1 and 2 of the respective merger agreements.
 Paragraphs 1 and 2 of the CAW-Canada merger agreement state as follows: